+These log cabin building tips are a collection of ideas and advice that I’ve picked up over the years building log homes in western North Carolina.
 The tips included are just a few of the extra things I like to include as a contractor when building a home to try and make the result as maintenance-free as possible.
 For other money-saving ideas, check out our page on log cabin design tips and our page on saving money with cabin kits.

-Hopefully these log cabin building tips will reduce the stress involved in the cabin build process.
+Hopefully these log home building tips will reduce the stress involved in the cabin build process.
 Building a log home can be overwhelming when you’re trying to think of everything you need to include and plan for.
 Maybe these ideas can increase your enjoyment of the build and encourage you to think creatively.